gooddata/gooddata-ui-sdk/libs/sdk-code-convertors/api/sdk-code-convertors.api.md

 // Warning: (ae-missing-release-tag) "declarativeFiltersConfigToYaml" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function declarativeFiltersConfigToYaml(filtersMap: Record<string, FilterContextItem>, dateFilterConfig?: IDashboardDateFilterConfig, dateFilterConfigs?: IDashboardDateFilterConfigItem[], attributeFilterConfigs?: IDashboardAttributeFilterConfig[], errorContext?: IErrorContext): void;
+export function declarativeFiltersConfigToYaml(filtersMap: Record<string, FilterContextItem>, dateFilterConfig?: IDashboardDateFilterConfig, dateFilterConfigs?: IDashboardDateFilterConfigItem[], attributeFilterConfigs?: IDashboardAttributeFilterConfig[], measureValueFilterConfigs?: IDashboardMeasureValueFilterConfig[], errorContext?: IErrorContext): void;

 // Warning: (ae-forgotten-export) The symbol "Filters" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "declarativeFiltersToYaml" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)